AgileSystemsTechnology/StudentManager.Docs/docs/Qualifications/addingnewapplicationwizard.md

 A wizard is a feature in a package that guides you through a complicated task.
 A popular use of wizards in general purpose packages is to take you, step by step, through the process of setting up a document.
 This wizard guides you through the stages involved in setting up an application.

+After the setup is complete, you can copy your wizard to multiple qualifications, without having to re-create it again.
+To do this, click [Duplicating Wizard](http://help.studentmanager.co.za/en/latest/Qualifications/DuplicatingWizard/)

 ### **Configuring the Application Wizard process**

 The wizard automatically creates the **Basic Information** step as Version 1 for you with the following sections: